 - Abusive Parents: Solomon's mother threatens to shoot him if he doesn't smile in one scene.
 The Hoarders-esque state of their house might also count.

-- Solomon's Mother is more eccentric than abusive, though, so this might count more as Bunny-Ears Parenting
+- Solomon's Mother is more eccentric than abusive, though, so this might count more as Bunny-Ears Parenting.
+After all, the gun was a toy.

 - Big Brother Mentor: Tummler is a twisted version of this to Solomon, maybe even an outright subversion of this trope.